A credit report is one of those things that most people know exists, but don’t think about until they’re applying for something, like a credit card.

 Does Checking Your Credit Report Affect Your Score?

-When you check your own credit report, it’s recorded as a soft search, which means that it won’t affect your credit score in any way.
-In fact, checking your report regularly is a smart habit, as it helps:
+When you check your own credit report, it is recorded as a soft search, which does not affect your credit score.

 Spot mistakes or outdated information